-Can I download After Effects free?
+Can I download After Effects for free?

 Download a 7-day free trial of After Effects for PC or Mac (opens in new tab)

-Try the latest release of After Effects free with this seven-day trial from Adobe.
-If you like it you can convert to a paid subscription during the trial, or after it’s expired.
-There’s no obligation to buy the software, but if you don't want to keep paying, the onus is on you to cancel before the end of the trial.View Deal
+Try the latest release of After Effects free with a seven-day trial from Adobe.
+If you like it, you can convert to a paid subscription during or after the trial.
+There’s no obligation to buy the software, but the onus is on you to cancel before the end of the trial.

 How much does After Effects cost?